What is Clausius Statement?

 The Clausius statement of law states the following:

-Heat can be transferred from a body which is cooler to a body which is hotter if other effects accomplishing the heat transfer occur within the surrounding or system or both.
-Air conditioners or AC and refrigerators are devices which are supposed to transfer heat from a cool space to its hot surroundings.
-But in both the cases they need power input.
+Heat can be transferred from a body that is cooler to a body that is hotter if other effects accomplishing the heat transfer occur within the surrounding system or both.
+Air conditioners or AC and refrigerators are devices that are supposed to transfer heat from a cool space to its hot surroundings.
+But in both cases, they need power input.
 The statement which is of Clausius says that an air conditioner won't cool a room without power input.

-A engine or a heat engine must reject some energy to sink the heat in order to run a cycle.
-That is no engine of heat that can convert all the heat it received from a temperature of high source to work.
-It is the basis for the planks of Kelvin statement of the thermodynamics second law which is given as:
+An engine or a heat engine must reject some energy to sink the heat to run a cycle.
+That is no engine of heat that can convert all the heat it received from a temperature of the high source to work.
+It is the basis for the Plancks of Kelvin statement of the thermodynamics second law which is given as:

-The plank Kelvin statement which puts forward the idea that no engine of heat can have 100 percent efficiency.
-It must exchange the low heat temperature sink of heat as well as a high-temperature source to complete the cycle of thermodynamics.
+The Planck Kelvin statement puts forward the idea that no engine of heat can have 100 percent efficiency.